Island Soccer League

 The Island Soccer League is a professional six-a-side association football (also known as 'soccer') league based in Bermuda.
-The league is the brainchild of Bermuda legend David Bascome.

-Founded in 2006, the league started play in 2007.
+The league is the brainchild of Bermuda soccer legend David Bascome, who founded the program in 2006.
+The league started play in 2007.

 Style of play

 Essentially a football league, the league plays with a modified code, adopting rules from indoor soccer and the traditional sport.
 All matches are played at the Bermuda National Stadium with a reduced pitch size.

 Players for each team are selected through an American-style draft system.

 Teams

 The premier league is known as the Cellular One Adult league.

 All teams play at the National Stadium in Hamilton.